astyonax/patched-RTS5227-5229/README.md

 Official drivers can be downloaded from the Realtek website, but require some changes to compile in new kernels.

-As I do not think I can redistribure realtek code, here I added the patch to compile the driver in Ubuntu 15.10.
+As I do not think I can distribute the realtek code, here I added the patch to compile the driver in Ubuntu 15.10/16.04.

 I tested the  compilation on: